How to Beat Clawdia in Everything Is Crab: Combo Reads & Counters

 Quick Read

-• Best opener build: Prey with regen + iframes, or Social with a large ally pool
+• Best opener build: Imposing (HP soaks the wide arcs), Prey with regen + iframes, or Gregarious with a large ally pool

 Clawdia rewards builds that can survive a punish window — not the opening hit, but the follow-up.
 Builds with high burst but low survival get punished here.